My delicious adventures in love, friendship and dining in the San Francisco Bay Area.

 I personally loved the Steamed Mussels w/ Spicy Tomato, Cilantro, Coconut Milk Broth $15.75.
 I could not leave the broth alone even after all the mussels were gone.

 The Fried Plaintains $4.75 when done right, i.e., delivered to the table hot off the fryer were actually nice, crunchy and savory.
 The spicy sauce that accompanied the chips complimented the salty-tangy taste of the chips.
+The Steak Fries $4.75 were beautifully piled high on the plate.
+These thickly cut fries would have been great if they were not overfried to the point of being burnt.
+Since we were rounding up dinner we decided to not send them back.

 We have had a few more tapas including Saltcod Croquettes which were hot and good with plenty of fish instead of being doughy with flour.